kateohdowd-dev/ma-journal/content/posts/week-01/index.md

 **Core Idea**

-A visual identity and campaign exploring imperfection, authenticity, and creative rebellion in the digital age.
+A mixed-media campaign that celebrates imperfection and authenticity, challenging the perfectionism perpetuated by social media and AI.

+**Title:**

+‘Detox’ - plays on the concept of a ‘digital detox’, enhances the message of rejecting and healing from toxic messaging, mediums and concepts.

+**Aim:**

+To explore how analogue imperfection (texture, mess, unpredictability) can visually and emotionally communicate the value of being real and human in a digital culture obsessed with perfection.

 **Rationale**

 In an era defined by algorithms, filters, and automation, the human touch has become a radical act.
-Human After All explores the growing tension between digital perfection and emotional authenticity — investigating how AI, social media, and digital design culture have reshaped the way we see ourselves, our creativity, and each other.
+Detox explores the growing tension between digital perfection and emotional authenticity — investigating how AI, social media, and digital culture has reshaped the way we see ourselves, our creativity, and each other.

-The project challenges the constant pursuit of refinement and control by embracing imperfection, analogue craft, and raw emotion as symbols of resistance.
+The project examines how people online, particularly young women, experience issues of insecurity caused by heavily filtered photos, social media 'influencers' and the use of AI models by brands, calling for a more authentic and human output.
+The use of analogue mediums challenges the constant pursuit of refinement and control by embracing imperfection, analogue craft, and raw emotion as symbols of resistance.
 It aims to question what it means to create, express, and exist authentically in a world where our identities and aesthetics are increasingly shaped by machines.

 By combining analogue experimentation with digital media, the campaign seeks to reintroduce feeling into visual communication — reminding us that imperfection is not a flaw, but proof of life.

+**Mediums:**

+Collage, scanned paint textures, hand lettering, risograph or photocopy prints, stop-motion animation, or short experimental video.
+90% analogue with digital refinement.

 **Objectives**